dichotomies/NeuralDiff/README.md

 ![teaser](https://user-images.githubusercontent.com/12436822/147008441-f294a1e1-1de6-4ee1-b7c0-9872cac4f953.gif)

+## Updates

+18.05.22: You can now convert your own COLMAP models to our data format and start training with it straight away.
+See [here](https://github.com/dichotomies/NeuralDiff/edit/master/README.md#your-own-data) for more details.

 ## About

 This repository contains the official implementation of the paper *NeuralDiff: Segmenting 3D objects that move in egocentric videos* by [Vadim Tschernezki](https://github.com/dichotomies), [Diane Larlus](https://dlarlus.github.io/) and [Andrea Vedaldi](https://www.robots.ox.ac.uk/~vedaldi/).
 Published at 3DV21.